Parallel-NetCDF/PnetCDF/doc/README.CRAY.md

 for int*1 and 2 bytes for int*2.
 Otherwise, our Fortran bindings will pass incorrect values to the C routines.

-* Copyright (C) 2017, Northwestern University and Argonne National Laboratory See COPYRIGHT notice in top-level directory.
+Copyright (C) 2017, Northwestern University and Argonne National Laboratory.
+See COPYRIGHT notice in top-level directory.